-- Completion of sub-slab SVI investigations at up to five off-site structures.
-A selection of properties proposed for solicitation are depicted on Figure 2. - Sub-slab SVI investigations will be completed in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006 and will include collection of sub-slab soil vapor samples and air samples and the completion of a NYSDOH Indoor Air Quality Questionnaire and Building Inventory.
+Sub-slab SVI investigations will be completed at up to five off-site properties.
+Three properties proposed for the initial round of solicitation are depicted on Figure 2.
+If deemed necessary following sampling the soil vapor points, additional off-site properties surrounding the Site will be solicited for further SVI.

+Sub-slab SVI investigations will be completed in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006 and will include collection of sub-slab soil vapor samples and air samples and the completion of a NYSDOH Indoor Air Quality Questionnaire and Building Inventory.